MarcoASB/MachineLearning/README.md

 Several jupyter notebooks for practicing machine learning with python library `sklearn`

-### Fruits :tangerine: :apple: :lemon:
+## Fruits :tangerine: :apple: :lemon:
-Analysis and classification of fruits by some attributes:
+Analysis, classification and prediction of fruit type according with the attributes:
 * Height
 * Width
 * Mass
 * Color

+## Cancer Data :hospital:
+Analysis of Breast Cancer Wisconsin (Diagnostic) Database to create a classifier that can help diagnose patients.
+The dataset contains 30 attributes